promregator/promregator/docs/outbound-authentication.md

 The OAuth2XSUAACertificate Authentication scheme allows to set the following additional configuration options:

-* `tokenServiceCertURL` (mandatory for type OAuth2XSUAACertificate): specifies the URL of the OAuth2 server, which shall be used to retrieve the token.
+* `tokenServiceCertURL` (mandatory): specifies the URL of the OAuth2 server, which shall be used to retrieve the token.
 * `client_id` (mandatory): specifies the client identifier which shall be used when authenticating at the OAuth2 server.
-* `client_certificates` (mandatory for certificate-based authentication): specifies the certificate (chain) which shall be used when authenticating at the OAuth2 server.
+* `client_certificates` (mandatory): specifies the certificate (chain) which shall be used when authenticating at the OAuth2 server.
-* `client_key` (mandatory for certificate-based authentication): specifies the key which corresponds to the certificate which shall be used when authentication at the OAuth2 server.
+* `client_key` (mandatory): specifies the key which corresponds to the certificate which shall be used when authentication at the OAuth2 server.
 * `scopes` (optional): specifies the scopes which shall be requested from the OAuth2 server during the call.
 If not specified, an empty string is assumed, which will suppress a dedicated request of scopes.
 Usually, OAuth2 servers then provide a JWT, which contains all scopes allowed for the set of credentials provided.

 An example of a authentication configuration using certificate-based authentication looks like this: